bruvellu/terebratalia-wnts/wnt.md

 Dgo is a cytoplasmic protein containing 6--8 ankyrin repeat domains that suppresses the cell fate Wnt pathway and stimulates the cell polarity Wnt pathway [@Feiguin2001-zd; @Schwarz-Romond2002-td].
 We found a single *dgo* ortholog in *T. transversa* with six ankyrin repeats (@fig:dgo-tree).
 The expression levels are relatively low compared to the other genes we analyzed in this study (@fig:s-profiling).
-But we detect two pairs of dorsal domains in the late gastrula, one in the apical and another in the pedicle lobe (@fig:polarity).
+However, we detect two pairs of dorsal domains in the late gastrula, one in the apical and another in the pedicle lobe (@fig:polarity).

 Pk is a protein that contains a PET domain and three LIM domains [@Gubb1999-ba] and competes with Dgo for Dsh binding [@Jenny2005-vf].
-We identified a single *pk* ortholog in *T. transversa* (@fig:pk-tree) which is highly expressed throughout development (@fig:s-profiling).
+We identified a single *pk* ortholog in *T. transversa* (@fig:pk-tree), which is highly expressed throughout development (@fig:s-profiling).
 In the early gastrula, *pk* transcripts are expressed in a small patch of tissue posterior to the blastopore (@fig:polarity).
-Then, *pk* is upregulated in the ventral ectoderm of the apical lobe as bilateral domains, and in the ventral mesoderm of the mantle lobe (@fig:polarity).
+Then, *pk* is upregulated in the ventral ectoderm of the apical lobe as bilateral domains and in the ventral mesoderm of the mantle lobe (@fig:polarity).

 Fmi is a seven-pass transmembrane cadherin that regulates cell polarity [@Usui1999-fv; @Chae1999-ci].
 In *T. transversa*, we identified one ortholog of *fmi* (@fig:fmi-tree).
 It is expressed at every developmental stage, peaking around the late gastrula (@fig:s-profiling).
-*fmi* transcripts are present in most ectodermal tissues, but show stronger signal on bilateral patches present in the apical lobe of late gastrula (@fig:polarity).
+*fmi* transcripts are present in most ectodermal tissues but show stronger signal on bilateral patches present in the apical lobe of the late gastrula (@fig:polarity).

 Stbm is a four-pass transmembrane protein that forms a signaling complex with FMI [@Katoh2013-mz; @Butler2017-gh].
-*T. transversa* *stbm* ortholog (@fig:stbm-tree) is initially expressed in high levels which gradually decay during development (@fig:s-profiling).
+*Terebratalia transversa* *stbm* ortholog (@fig:stbm-tree) is initially expressed in high levels, which gradually decay during development (@fig:s-profiling).
 It is ubiquitously expressed in the tissues of gastrulating embryos (@fig:polarity).

 Jnk is a kinase that regulates epithelial metamorphosis and is a downstream transducer of the PCP pathway [@Noselli1999-sa].
-The *jnk* ortholog in *T. transversa* (@fig:jnk-tree) is highly expressed throughout the development (@fig:s-profiling).
+The *jnk* ortholog in *T. transversa* (@fig:jnk-tree) is highly expressed throughout the development (@fig:s-profiling) and ubiquitously expressed in the late gastrula, except for broad bilateral regions in the apical lobe (@fig:polarity).

-The expression of *jnk* is ubiquitous in the late gastrula, except for broad bilateral regions in the apical lobe (@fig:polarity).
+In conclusion, *fmi* and *stbm* are expressed ubiquitously.

-In conclusion, *fmi* and *stbm* are expressed ubiquitously while the other cell polarity genes *dsh*, *dgo*, *pk*, and *jnk*---a readout of the PCP pathway---are expressed in non-overlapping patches at different regions of the late gastrula stage of *T. transversa*, when the embryo is elongating.
+In contrast, the other cell polarity genes *dsh*, *dgo*, *pk*, and *jnk*---a readout of the PCP pathway---are expressed in non-overlapping patches at different regions of the late gastrula stage of *T. transversa*, when the embryo is elongating.

 <!--proximal/anterior: pk, stbm-->
 <!--distal/posterior: fz, dsh, dgo-->